Slack and Mailing Lists

 • Channel by channel

-• When you’re in a channel, click the “i” icon at the top right.
-Choose “more” and then click “notifications.”
+• When you’re in a channel, click the channel name in the center pane.
+Choose “Get Notifications for @ Mentions.”

-• Here you have the option to ignore any @channel messages, or mute the channel entirely.
+• Here you have options to get notified for all messages or to mute the channel entirely.

 • Following a specific thread